-No more than 10 percent of the budget may be spent on costs such as indirect supervision, program management, support staff, rent of non-district space, photocopiers, and general supplies.
-This type of cost is incurred in order to provide support for initiatives that have direct student value and for professional development (as described above), and should be in amounts proportionate to those expenses.
+No more than 10 percent of the budget may support costs such as supervision, program management, support staff, rent of non-district space, photocopiers, and general supplies.
+This type of cost is incurred in order to provide support for direct student services and for professional development as described above, and should be in amounts proportionate to those expenses.

-The proposed integration budget must benefit students in ways that do not supplant existing obligations of the district.
+The proposed AI budget must benefit students in ways that do not supplant existing obligations of the district.
 For example, funding inclusive education, multicultural curriculum, or diversity training with integration revenue can possibly be seen as supplanting a separate legal obligation under the Minnesota Inclusive Education Rule (3500.0550).

 This rule is not the same legal obligation as the Minnesota Desegregation Rule, nor do the two rules serve identical functions.
 All districts in Minnesota have a legal obligation under the Inclusive Education Rule to provide a learning environment and a curriculum inclusive of gender, diverse cultures and people with disabilities.